20 Best Places To Travel In 2020

 Singapore has got to be one of the most futuristic places on the planet.
 Modern architecture blends seamlessly with nature to create awe-inspiring landscapes.
 There’s loads of cool spots around the city, all with influences from different cultures, making it a truly diverse and exciting place to explore.
 Make sure you head to Gardens by the Bay at nightfall for the epic free light show!

 Hop on a bike to explore the picturesque city.
 With colourful buildings, hip neighbourhoods and a booming food scene, there’s an endless list of things to see and do to suit every taste.
 The old meat packing district of Kødbyen has loads of low-key bars and cafes, along with independent shops and cool hangout spots.
-Be sure to stop by Freetown Christiania to check out the endless street art, try some of the local food, and experience a truly unique part of the city!
+Be sure to stop by Freetown Christiania to check out the endless street art, try some of the local food, and experience a truly unique part of Copenhagen!

 Mexico City is where it’s at.
 It’s hard not to fall in love with a place that offers so much variety in the way of food, architecture, history and culture.
 Each neighbourhood has a completely different vibe, so moving around the city feels like you’re going to new places entirely.
 Mexico City is also a treat for foodies, boasting some of the best restaurants and street food in the world.
 Mexico City is such an energetic place to be.
 Amazing nightlife, cool shops, cute cafes in the city are only the tip of the iceberg.
 There are also loads of day trips to take outside of the city.
 For example, the nearby Aztec ruins of Teotihuacán are definitely worth a visit!